 - 14. The auditor shall investigate exceptions to determine whether or not they are indicative of misstatements.
 (Ref: Para.
 A21-A22) - 14-1.
-When investigating exceptions in accordance with paragraph 14, the auditor shall consider the following factors when determining the timing and extent of any additional audit procedures: - (a) Whether the exception is indicative of fraud or suspected fraud. - (b) Whether the exception is indicative of a deficiency in the entity's system of internal control. - (c) How any additional procedures will allow the auditor to obtain sufficient
+When investigating exceptions in accordance with paragraph 14, the auditor shall consider the following factors when determining the timing and extent of any additional procedures: - (a) Whether the exception is indicative of an increased risk of fraud.
+16 - (b) Whether the exception is indicative of a deficiency in the entity's system of internal control. - (c) How any additional procedures will allow the auditor to obtain sufficient